-VN 302: Maternity, Pediatric, and Intermediate Medical-Surgical Clinical II 5.0 units - 240 hours
+VN 302: Maternity, Pediatric, and Intermediate Medical-Surgical Clinical II

 This course covers providing care to maternity, newborns, and pediatric clients.
 There will also be rotations to provide nursing care to medical-surgical clients with common acute and chronic health conditions that require medical and/or surgical intervention.
 There is an emphasis on gerontological considerations.
 Providing client education is emphasized.
 Pharmacology, pathophysiology, and nutrition are integrated throughout the course.
 Health promotion and disease prevention is also a focus.
 A grade of "C" or higher is required to pass this course.